Conference Papers

 Abstract:

 In the next 18 years, India will add 67% of the floor space projected for 2030, or about 2.3 billion square meters.
 Buildings consume 33% of total energy in India and this is growing at 8% per annum.
-For a large scale market change, the Bureau of
+For a large scale market change, the Bureau of Energy Efficiency developed the Energy Conservation Building Code (ECBC).
+Through mandatory ECBC compliance, India can achieve an annual energy saving of 1.7 billion kWh.

 Keyword:

-Presented at: ACEEE Summer Study on Energy Efficiency in Buildings, USA, 2012
+Presented at: ACEEE Summer Study 2012 - Energy Efficiency in Buildings, 12-17 August 2010, California, USA +

 Authors: Jalpa Gandhi, Rajan Rawal